robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >needs of this article it's doesn't change much.

 Let say we have signal that is made of 3 sine waves.
 Sine A has samplePerPeriod equal 28, Sine B has samplePerPeriod equal 20, Sine C has samplePerPeriod equal 16.
-If you are really curious how much Hertz is that for usual sampling rate of 44100Hz it's 1575Hz, 2205Hz and 2756.25Hz respectively (frequencyInHertz = sampleRate / samplePerPeriod).
+If you are really curious how much Hertz is that it's 1575Hz, 2205Hz and 2756.25Hz respectively assuming 44100 sampling rate (frequencyInHertz = sampleRate / samplePerPeriod).

     IMAGE: 3 sines alone and summed